in28minutes/in28minutes.github.io/_posts/2017-01-28-spring-boot-unit-testing-with-junit.md

 As shown in the image above, following steps have to be done

+- Launch Spring Initializr and choose the following
   - Choose `com.in28minutes.springboot` as Group
   - Choose `student-services` as Artifact
   - Choose following dependencies
     - Web
     - Actuator
     - DevTools
 - Click Generate Project.
 - Import the project into Eclipse.
 - If you want to understand all the files that are part of this project, you can go here.

 ## Implementing Business Service for your Application
 All applications need data.
-Instead of talking to a real database, we will use an arraylist - kind of an in-memory data store.
+Instead of talking to a real database, we will use an `ArrayList` - kind of an in-memory data store.

 A student can take multiple courses.
 A course has an id, name, description and a list of steps you need to complete to finish the course.
 A student has an id, name, description and a list of courses he/she is currently registered for.
 We have StudentService exposing methods to